 Why we picked the Creality Ender 3 as Best 3D Printer Under $200:

-In 2017, you couldn’t buy a printer under $200 that wasn’t a kit consisting of 200 parts – and not everyone likes to build kits.
-With the Ender 3, things have changed significantly.
+Not so long ago, you couldn’t buy a printer under $200 that wasn’t a kit consisting of 200 parts – and not everyone likes to build kits.
+With the Ender 3 things have changed significantly.
 You can assemble the printer in under an hour, which makes it easy enough even for 3D printing beginners.

 Let’s not beat around the bush here.
 One of the most appealing features of the Creality Ender 3 is its incredibly low price point.
 Still, it has a heated bed, a decent user interface, a sturdy frame.
 On the downside, the Ender 3 only offers a modest print area of 220 x 220 x 250mm.

-Sure, there’s no shortage of decent Chinese Prusa i3 clones – and some are very reasonably priced.
-Still, if you are looking for the best 3D printer in the low budget category, you want a machine that balances the drawbacks of affordable components with printing quality and reliability.
+It’s price, good print results and a decent build volume made the Ender 3 the most popular 3D printer by far.
+So if you are looking for the best 3D printer in the low budget category, you want a machine that balances the drawbacks of affordable components with printing quality and reliability.

 Who it’s for: Those in need of a hassle-free 3D printer.

-Why you should buy it: We found it to be very reliable while delivering constant quality prints.
+Why you should buy it: We found it to be very reliable and fun to use while delivering constant quality prints.

-How much you’ll pay: If you look around a bit, you’ll find the Anycubic i3 Mega for under $300.
+How much you’ll pay: You’ll find the Anycubic i3 Mega for under $250.

 Why we picked the Anycubic i3 Mega as Best 3D Printer Under $300:

-There’s no shortage of decent Chinese Prusa i3 clones – and some are very reasonably priced.
+There’s no shortage of affordable Prusa i3 clones – and most are very reasonably priced.
 Still, if you are looking for a good budget 3D printer, you want a machine that balances the drawbacks of affordable components with printing quality and reliability.
 For us, the Anycubic i3 Mega is this machine.

 It is a rare thing that we leave a 3D printer in our test lab once we’re reviewed it.
 But we didn’t want to part with the Anycubic i3 Mega and found ourselves coming back to it frequently.